 Advice from an interior designer on how to stage your rental property

 “The process can very much depend on the type of project and the need of the client.
 We are nimble and experienced enough to move very quickly to furnish a property for a client.
 At the same time, there can be properties which require some thought and planning.
 We were fortunate enough to furnish the Penthouse at the Crescent in Edinburgh for a Tay Letting client which included site visits while the property was being built.
 This allowed planning for curtains, blinds, original art and furniture.
-All of the planning in advance, though, meant we were able to be on site and have the property furnished in two days.”
+All of the planning in advance meant we were able to have it furnished on site in two days.”